 Audiovisual Material in Europeana Classroom

-The Task Force aims to investigate how to increase the availability and reusability of a/v material in Europeana Classroom and for educators in general, including looking at how to increase the use of the Unified Media Player in education.
+This Task Force investigated how to increase the availability and reusability of audiovisual material in Europeana Classroom and for educators in general, including looking at how to increase the use of the Unified Media Player in education.